mar-tina/stonks/README.md

     -o "online hosted file" .
 Specifies a remote hosted file location.

     -u "update" .
 Drops the user into the update mode .

+    -lp "language path" .
+File path for the languages input

+    -c "Conversion mode" .
+Conversion mode that allows users to query the API and convert between currencies

+    -gp "Get Current Price Mode" .
+Get the current stock price

+    -v "List all stocks" .
+Lists all the available stocks